-Protective Material Types: We suggest that protective clothing be made from the following materials: rubber, nitrile, butyl rubber, neoprene.
+Protective Material Types: We suggest that protective clothing be made from the following materials: rubber, PVC.

 Respirator: Usually, no respirator is necessary when using this product.
 However, if you have any doubts consult the Australian Standard mentioned above.
+Otherwise, not normally necessary.